iorobertob/booking/README.md

 ## TODO:
+* Add cart
-* Bulk booking, by checking a ceckbox
+* Bulk delete, by checking a ceckbox
 * Grouping items and show qty available ?
 * Categories
 * Booking rooms in the same website.